 Some people grind up flaxseeds and either consume them as a powder or sprinkle them into food and beverage.
 Others partake of flaxseed oil in liquid or capsule form.
 And others, like myself, enjoy them in ready-made products such as a milk-alternative to dairy.
 Everything I’ve read says to not eat raw or unripe flaxseeds (they may be poisonous).

-It is recommended that some women keep away from phytoestrogens (such as those found in flaxseed or soy), including women with:
+It is recommended that some people born with a uterus keep away from phytoestrogens (such as those found in flaxseed or soy), including those with:

 - a history of breast, cervical, or uterine cancer;